People Meeting

 • sector that has brought together many of the above types of interest holders: Andrew Bollington from the Jacobs Foundation acting on behalf of a broad array of education-sector funders and partners.

-The planning group will be working through nine topics and is being supported in its work by Paul Castle and Billy West from the Wellcome Trust, as well as through additional legal, open data and other input from their colleagues.
-The planning group is co-facilitated by John Lavis and Isabel Fletcher.
+The planning group worked through ten topics and was supported in its work by business and legal input from the Wellcome Trust.
+The planning group was co-facilitated by John Lavis and Isabel Fletcher.

-Representatives of the group or Wellcome Trust support team will then be available for bilateral and small-group discussions throughout April (and perhaps May) to answer additional questions, respond to additional feedback, or talk though potential implications for particular groups.
+Representatives of the group or Wellcome Trust support team will then be available for bilateral and small-group discussions throughout April and May to answer additional questions, respond to additional feedback, or talk though potential implications for particular groups.

-In parallel to this cross-sectoral planning on an open data system, the Jacobs Foundation – acting on behalf of a broad array of education-sector funders and partners – is supporting work on a minimum-viable product of the open data system for the education sector.
+In parallel to this cross-sectoral planning on an open data system, the Jacobs Foundation – acting on behalf of a broad array of education-sector funders and partners – is supporting work on a minimum-viable product of synthesis-ready evidence repository for the education sector.
 Key activities here include:

 More details about the call can be found in the expressions-of-interest document